 In addition to planning a wedding, my fiancé and I are also in the process of building our first house!
-Even though this means life is more than a bit chaotic right now, I’m so excited about this creative opportunity.
+Even though this means life is more than a bit chaotic right now than usual, I’m so excited about this creative opportunity.

 We’ve worked it into our floor plan, and I’m excited to add some bar essentials to our wedding registry to make sure it’s well-stocked.
-After some researching, I’ve come up with a list of what I think we’ll need.
+After doing some research, I’ve come up with a list of everything I think we’ll need.

-If you also enjoy a good drink or at least do a fair amount of entertaining, consider adding some of these bar essentials to your registry or use the list to build a swanky bachelor’s pad!
+If you also enjoy a good drink or at least do a fair amount of entertaining, consider adding some of these bar essentials to your registry, or use the list to stock the wet bar of your dreams!

-We grew up and went to college in Oregon, which means we have a deep and unshakeable love for beer.
-It took us awhile to come around to wine and a full year of living in South Africa to really appreciate how tasty a good glass can be.
+We both grew up and went to college in Oregon, which means we share a deep and unshakable love for beer.
+It took us awhile to come around to wine, and a full year of living in South Africa to really appreciate how tasty a good glass can be.

-We like to see our wine so I didn’t want to get anything too colorful or textured.
+We like to see our wine when we drink it, so I didn’t want to get anything too colorful or textured.
 Not to mention, these simple wine glasses will be much more timeless than a trendy patterned option might prove to be.

 We’ve developed a taste for a wide range of beers, from chocolatey stouts to super hoppy IPAs to fruity wits, and we need pretty pint glasses to serve these glorious creations in.

 What to buy: Yes, there are some very cute pint glasses out there with all kinds of silly and inappropriate quotes written across them, but we’re going for the simple ARC International Luminarc Pub Beer Glasses.
-They’re plain glass and made to the pint standard in the U.S. Best of all, they are my favorite thing when it comes to cleanup after a festive gathering: dishwasher safe!
+They’re plain glass and made to the pint standard in the US.
+Best of all, they are my favorite thing when it comes to cleanup after a festive gathering: dishwasher safe!

 My fiancé, several of our friends, and my dad all enjoy a good whiskey or scotch.
 I’m learning to like it… slowly.
 I still can’t help but make a bit of a face after every sip, but I’ll never say no to one of my fiancé’s delicious whiskey sours.

 Although they can take swigs from the bottle or just drink out of pint glasses, I think we should have a set of proper rocks glasses.
 Again, I’m going for something simple and classic here.
-The color of the whiskey is important to the drinking experience and we can save the flashier stuff for after we have a good, basic set.
+The color of the whiskey is important to the drinking experience, and we can save the flashier stuff for after we have a good basic set on hand.